-As a signatory of the MTA, Northern Michigan University will consider any student with Michigan Transfer Agreement Satisfied shown on the official transcript from the community college to have met NMU's Liberal Studies/General Education Program.
-Students will still be expected to complete all other degree requirements, including graduation requirements (world cultures, health promotions, and a lab experience) and any courses listed as “Other Required Courses” that may also be Liberal Studies/General Education Program courses.
-More information on NMU's major, minor, program, Liberal Studies/General Education Program, and other degree requirements can be found in the University's Undergraduate Bulletin.
+As a signatory of the MTA, Northern Michigan University will consider any student with Michigan Transfer Agreement Satisfied shown on the official transcript from the community college to have met NMU's General Education Program.
+Students will still be expected to complete all other degree requirements, including graduation requirements (world cultures and a lab experience) and any courses listed as “Other Required Courses” that may also be General Education Program courses.
+More information on NMU's major, minor, program, General Education Program, and other degree requirements can be found in the University's Undergraduate Bulletin.

 Let us help you in transfer course planning.

 NMU transfer admission counselors are committed to helping you find the most efficient transfer path.
-There are courses used to fulfill MTA and Liberal Studies/General Education Program requirements that may also be used to fulfill academic major, minor, or other degree requirements.
+There are courses used to fulfill MTA and General Education Program requirements that may also be used to fulfill academic major, minor, or other degree requirements.

-It is likely that NMU has a transfer course guide to assist you in selecting courses at your Michigan community college to be used toward partial completion of an NMU major or program.
-Transfer course guides are merely tools, and it is our recommendation to use one in consultation with an NMU transfer admission counselor to ensure you are receiving the most accurate information for transferring to NMU.
+NMU may have a transfer course guide to assist you in selecting courses at your Michigan community college to be used toward partial completion of an NMU major or program.
+Transfer course guides are merely tools, and it is our recommendation to use one in consultation with an NMU admission counselor to ensure you are receiving the most accurate information for transferring to NMU.

 If you have questions about the MTA, MACRAO Agreement, transfer course guides or other transfer planning, please email firstname.lastname@example.org or call 906-227-2650.